Bell Pepper Ricotta Pasta is made with whole wheat pasta, bell peppers, and ricotta cheese for that creaminess and protein.

 10. After the sauce is done cooking, add the ricotta cheese.
 Stir.

-11. Add an additional 1 teaspoon of Italian seasoning.
+11. Add an additional 1 tsp of Italian seasoning.
 Check for salt and black pepper at this time.

 12. Once the pasta is done cooking, reserve a little starchy pasta water and drain.
 Immediately add the pasta to the sauce.
 Stir.